dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/about.md

-[^1]: Provided here to fend off creative fiction, in case some well-meaning person happens to claim that I don’t have a PhD...;) In fact, you can even browse the [thesis reviews](https://dimitra-maoutsa.github.io/files/Gutachten_Maoutsa.pdf), or read the actual published(!) document [online](https://depositonce.tu-berlin.de/items/19509be7-75b6-4774-a66c-bcc4c75fed8f) .
+[^1]: Provided here to fend off creative fiction, in case some well-meaning person happens to claim that I don’t have a PhD...😘 In fact, you can even browse the [thesis reviews](https://dimitra-maoutsa.github.io/files/Gutachten_Maoutsa.pdf), or read the actual published(!) document [online](https://depositonce.tu-berlin.de/items/19509be7-75b6-4774-a66c-bcc4c75fed8f) .